iarobinson/flux-capacitr/README.md

 # TODO:

+## Features
+* Search posts by tag
+* Search blogs by title and url; return followed blogs first
+* Add user display names and blog descriptions
+* Add "followers" view for individual blogs (link in dash)

+## Refactors
+* Separate dash views for feed and blogs

+## Styles
 * Add animations to new post form on removal.
 * Customize Markdown editor
-* Turn login and register into modals
-* Make cool cover page
-* Add "followers" view for individual blogs (link in dash)
-* Separate dash views for feed and blogs

-# DOMAIN IDEAS:
-* Allons-y!
-* Wibbly
-* Wibbly Lever
-* 88mph
-* flux capacitor (flux-capacitr?)
-* blog to the future
-* quantum leap
-* looper